LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/api-reference/sendapi-send.md

 | status | Acceptance status of the message sent by the Agent to the Consumer | "ACCEPT" | string | true | Possible values: **"ACCEPT"** (message was accepted by the consumer), **"READ"** (message was read by the consumer), **"ACCESS"** (Consumer has accessed the file), **"NACK"** (message not received), **"ACTION"** (used in conjunction with metadata to reply on structured content sent by the Agent) |
 | sequenceList | List of **sequence** values | [2,3] | Array of integers | true | the accept status is sent in regards to the value of the **sequence** key received from the Webhooks event notification of the message sent by the Agent - see [example](webhooks-examples.html#agent-sent-a-text-messages){:target="_blank"}.
 You can mention more than one sequence number hence the sequence list |

+**Note**: LiveEngage assigns a number to every message.
+That number controls where that message appears in the sequence.
+In order to refer to a specific message or group of messages, you need to pass their sequence IDs.
+For example, if you want to "ACCEPT" the first and second message, you will pass the sequenceList as above.

 ### Response